Garforth railway station: Facilities

 The station buildings are concentrated on the Leeds bound platform, which is disabled accessible (the opposite platform can only be accessed via a footbridge).

 There is a ticket office (open 06:00–14:00 Mondays to Saturdays) and waiting room in the buildings; the remaining space is leased out to a taxi company.
 The Leeds bound platform also has an automatic ticket machine that can be used out of hours and a vending machine.
-As well as the heated waiting room on the Leeds bound platform, there are two shelters available for use out of office hours.
-The York bound platform has two passenger shelters.
+As well as the heated waiting room on the Leeds-bound platform, there are two shelters available for use out of office hours.
+The York-bound platform has two passenger shelters.

 The two platforms are connected by a footbridge with stepped access, this also links to Aberford Road.
 The station has a large car park which is free for passenger use.
 There is CCTV and lighting throughout the station and car park.
-Refreshments can purchased from the Station House Café, which opened in August 2016, and is situated on the Leeds bound platform (2).
+Refreshments can purchased from the Station House Café, which is situated on the Leeds-bound platform (2).